Coded-Commerce-LLC/WooCommerce-Load-Test/README.md

 * Download this project to your workstation and change directory to it.
 * Create a read/write access ReST API account from WP Admin > WooCommerce > Settings > Advanced > REST API.
-* Put your ReST account key and secret values into a [base64 Hash generator](https://www.base64decode.org) formatted as key:secret to get your authentication hash.
+* Put your ReST account key and secret values into a [base64 Hash generator](https://www.base64decode.org) formatted as `key:secret` to get your authentication hash.
 * Make a CSV file `loadtest_payload.csv` with several lines containing input data: `Name,ProductID,Quantity,AuthHash`
-* Edit the YML file and ensure the duration, arrivalRate, and rampTo values are low for your initial test.
+* Edit the YML file and ensure the `duration`, `arrivalRate`, and `rampTo` values are low for your initial test.
 * Edit the YML file and change the `target` value to the development site you wish to load test.
-* Disable emails on your sandbox site in WooCommerce > Settings > Emails.
+* Disable emails on your sandbox site under WooCommerce > Settings > Emails.
 * Run `artillery run loadtest_orders.yml` to execute your test and see the results in standard output.
 * If you run into any errors, try debugging with the `loadtest_monitor.js` file response body function.